-Coding is an asset to virtually everyone - especially in the tech industry - with 80% of Code Institute graduates landing a job within 6 months of completing their course.
+Coding is an asset to virtually everyone - especially in the tech industry.

-A similar report also revealed that with 6+ years of programming experience, the average annual salary amounted to £45,387, making UK developers some of the highest paid in Europe.
+A report revealed that with 6+ years of programming experience, the average annual salary amounted to £45,387, making UK developers some of the highest paid in Europe.

 With advances in the digital landscape, combined with the growing number of coding roles available, it wouldn’t be surprising if you were unsure which route is right for you. e-Careers explores the options available:

 This is the role at the forefront of most Coders' minds.
 Developers often continue coding until the most senior levels, making it the perfect route for fans of technicalities and problem solving.
 At a junior level, it’s a job that can be acquired with 0 to 3 years’ experience and involves writing simple scripts, whilst understanding an application lifecycle alongside the databases and services used to create them.

 When reaching a more senior level, Coders write more complex applications, and are well experienced in every area of software.
 The senior level involves user analysis, designing web frames for both UX and UI and managing schedules to ensure completion before deadlines.
 This is the primary step on the development ladder before reaching management, being the favourable position for developers to stay in.
 The role also gives big thinkers a platform to jump off, should they want to become a Chief Technology Officer of a growing business or new start-up.

 Mobile Application Developers are perhaps some of the most sought-after tech professionals.
 The mobile industry is currently overflowing with opportunities, with over 1,000 apps uploaded to the App Store and 30 million downloaded by consumers a day – creating a lot of room for developers to lead the cavalry towards more dynamic and progressive ideas.